 The war in heaven

 A war breaks out between Satan and Michael and the angels of heaven.
 Michael is the guardian of God’s people, one of only two archangels mentioned in the Bible, the other being Gabriel.
-Ultimately, the devil is defeated and hurled down to earth along with his angels.
+Ultimately, the devil and his angels are defeated and hurled down to earth.

 In this instance, the verses do not necessarily indicate Satan has angels on his side.
 Instead, as in the prior verse that references God in plural form, this verse could also refer to Satan in a plural form (“the dragon was not strong enough and there was no longer any place in heaven for them”) although as made clear in previous statements, it is indeed likely that Satan has his own band of followers.